Overview

 - After you save the records, they will be visible on your domain's DNS page.

-- Back in the Cloudflare panel, click the Done, check nameservers button.
+- Return to the Cloudflare panel and click the Done, check nameservers button.

 - On the next page, select your recommendation options.

-- The nameservers may take over 24hrs to fully update.
+- The nameservers may take over 24 hours to fully update.
 Cloudflare informs you that you'll be emailed when the site is active.
-You could also click the Check nameservers button to initiate a manual check.
+You can also click the Check nameservers button to initiate a manual check.

 Add an SSL certificate

-View the following article for steps on how to add and configure an SSL certificate at Cloudflare:
+See this article to learn more about how to add and configure an SSL certificate at Cloudflare.

-At this point, your nameservers are now pointing to Cloudflare and you are able to enable DNSSEC on your domain.
-This is optional, but can help to secure your domain.
-View the following article for further details.
+At this point, your nameservers are now pointing to Cloudflare, and you can enable DNSSEC on your domain.
+This is optional but can help secure your domain.
+See this article for further details.

 See also